DUNE-DAQ/nanorc/docs/README.md

 └──────────┴───────────┴───────┴───────┴──────────┴────────────────┘
 ```

-When you've seen enough use `stop_run` or `shutdown` commands.
+When you've seen enough use the `stop_run` or `shutdown` commands.
 In case you experience timeout problems booting applications or sending commands, consider changing the `hosts` values from `localhost` to the hostname of your machine.
 This has to do with SSH authentication.

-nanorc commands can be autocompleted with TAB, for example, TAB will autocomplete `ter` to `terminate`.
+Nanorc commands can be autocompleted with TAB, for example, TAB will autocomplete `ter` to `terminate`.
 Options like `--disable-data-storage` will be completed with TAB after typing `start_run --d`.

 You can also control nanorc in "batch mode", e.g.:
 ```